Thailand is open and looking forward to welcoming you. We have put together this list of resources to help you plan your trip to Amazing Thailand.

 Tourism Thailand (UK & Ireland)

 The Tourism Thailand (UK & Ireland) office continues to operate in line with the latest advice from the UK government and the authorities in Thailand.
-This means our staff and social media teams are working from home wherever possible and may not always be able to respond immediately to messages.
 For any enquiries please email:

 Tourism Thailand (UK & Ireland)